-(Let me pause here.
+Let me pause here.
 The familiar translation is misleading: “He leadeth me in paths of righteousness for his name’s sake.”
-It suggests God leading is all about our doing the morally right thing, a good thing for sure but it gets in the way of the larger idea expressed — that God is leading us along the pathways through which we need to pass.)
+It suggests that the leading God does in our lives is all about our doing the morally right thing, a good thing for sure but it gets in the way of the larger idea expressed — that God is leading us along the pathways through which we need to pass.

 Though I walk through the valley of the shadow of death, I shall fear no evil; for you are with me;

 your rod and your staff, they comfort me.
 You spread a table before me in the presence of those who trouble me; you have anointed my head with oil, and my cup is running over.
 Surely your goodness and mercy shall follow me all the days of my life, and I will dwell in the house of the Lord for ever.

 As I mentioned last week, as I approach retirement I find myself doing a lot of reflecting on the path my life has taken, and so my attention was captured by the claim made in this beloved psalm — that if the Lord is my shepherd, then I can trust that in some way beyond my comprehension that God has been leading my life in the past, and will continue to do so in the future.

 It’s a big claim, and a pretty basic one when it comes to the life of faith.
 But it’s one that is as confusing as hell in terms of understanding what exactly it means.

 In a little while we will sing a familiar hymn that includes these words, “Whatever I do, wherever I be still ‘tis God’s hand that leadeth me.”